mrkishi/veonim/cultural-learnings.md

 # cultural learnings of neovim for make benefit glorious feature of THE GRID

 ## tasks
+- proof that win_position does not reset proper row/col after window kill
 - verify if we are setting css grid row/column matching the exact window. could be relative as it was relative before...
 - creating new window causes black flicker... perhaps too slow to init and size canvas. can we precache canvas?
 - redo cursor